-The dangerous drug attorneys at Anapol Schwartz are leaders in national pharmaceutical liability litigations.
+The dangerous drug attorneys at Anapol Weiss are leaders in national pharmaceutical liability litigations.

 For decades, the firm has successfully represented thousands of people from all over the country who suffered injuries they weren’t warned about.
 Some of these unsafe drugs are named below.